“I got confidence from [my training with] The Hunger Project and stopped my early marriage.” — Hira, Year 10, Bangladesh.

 With this knowledge, Hira enlisted the help of the other girls and boys in The Hunger Project’s Youth Unit – a group of school students who actively work to stop child marriage for the girls at their school.
 Together, they explained the negative consequences to her family members and were successfully able to convince them to call off the marriage.

 It doesn’t have to be like this.
-You could invest today so that even more girls can access this program and end child marriage.
+You could donate today so that even more girls can access this program and end child marriage.